2 - Your data budget

 Introduction to tidymodels

-• Type ?taxi to learn more about this dataset, including references.
+• Type ?forested to learn more about this dataset, including references.

 Checklist for predictors